A Foodie Guide to Spanish Christmas Food, including Starters, Warm Spanish Food, Desserts & Christmas Desserts

 Christmas is a big deal in Spain.

-Well, to be honest, there are a few unique traditions to look forward to if you are visiting Spain during this time of year.
+Well, to be honest, there are a few unique traditions I look forward to when visiting Spain during this time of year.

-The best one is that you get to enjoy the Spanish Christmas food that tastes even better when shared in such a genuine atmosphere.
+The best one is that I get to enjoy the Spanish Christmas food that tastes even better when shared in such a genuine atmosphere.

 You, dear reader, support this blog.
 When you purchase through a link, I may earn a small commission.
 As an Amazon Affiliate, I earn from qualifying purchases.

 Pssst…??!!
-You can’t get enough Spanish food?
+You can’t get enough of Spain?
 Have a look at my other posts:

 Starters: Cold Spanish Christmas Food